 The food isn’t the only thing that shines here though, they have fantastic service and a great patio when the weather is nice.

-They have a good list of microbrews to choose from so you really can’t go wrong here.
-It’s a great spot for dinner as well as lunch!
+They have a good list of craft beers to choose from so you really can’t go wrong here.
+It’s a great spot for dinner or lunch for any seafood lovers!

 6. King’s Arms Tavern